-- (a) Civil action. - - Any person who, on or in connection with any goods or services, or any container for goods, uses in commerce any word, term, name, symbol, or device, or any combination thereof, shall be liable in a civil action by any person who believes that he or she is or is likely to be damaged by such act.

-1. The leading advertising treatises are The Law of Advertising, Marketing, and Promotions and The Law of Advertising.
-See also the casebook Advertising & Marketing Law: Cases and Materials or any false designation of origin, false or misleading description of fact, or false or misleading representation of fact, which- ...
+- (a) Civil action. - - (1) Any person who, on or in connection with any goods or services, or any container for goods, uses in commerce any word, term, name, symbol, or device, or any combination thereof, or any false designation of origin, false or misleading description of fact, or false or misleading representation of fact, which- ...